-Grant Leave to Construct approval for the Project and require Enbridge to retain the risk should the Project PI be less than 1.0 (i.e. project costs exceed those placed in evidence by Enbridge and/or revenues are less than those indicated in Enbridge's evidence)16.
-This would apply to the entire Project-related capital costs (including Supply Laterals and Ancillary Facilities).
-This is important in this proceeding since the Ancillary Facility costs represent approximately 30% of the Project costs.
+Grant Leave to Construct approval for the Project and require Enbridge to retain the risk should the Project PI be less than 1.0 (i.e. project costs exceed those placed in evidence by Enbridge and/or revenues are less than those indicated in Enbridge's evidence)18.
+This would apply to the entire Project-related capital costs (including Supply Laterals, Reinforcement and Ancillary Facilities).
+This is important in this proceeding since the Ancillary Facility costs represent approximately 34% of the Project costs.
 If Ancillary Facility costs are not all treated within the scope of the Project for OEB approval, the actual costs (not forecasted costs for PI purposed) would automatically be collected from ratepayers, regardless of what the actual Project PI ends up being.
 General Ancillary costs not otherwise identified are recovered through general rates buried in with all the other capital recovery in the annual rate recovery process.
+Treating them as one package of Project costs would ensure equitable treatment for all costs being driven by this Project.

-Enbridge is the only stakeholder that can ensure that the estimates it includes in its evidence are realistic and Enbridge is the only stakeholder that can implement mitigation measures during project delivery as required (e.g. greater customer outreach and engagement, mitigate cost overruns, etc.) if Enbridge current evidence does not adequately represent reality.
+Enbridge is the only stakeholder that can ensure that the estimates it includes in its evidence are realistic and Enbridge is the only stakeholder that can implement mitigation measures during Project delivery as required (e.g. greater customer outreach and engagement, mitigate cost overruns, etc.) if Enbridge current evidence does not adequately represent reality.

-Require Enbridge to provide information (via handouts, electronic communication and/or community education sessions) to consumers in the community on the full range of incentives and options available including DSM17, Save on Energy program incentives, and the IESO free electric ccASHP program.
-Enbridge should provide a copy of all materials and outreach activities related to this in the Post-Construction Report for the project.
-Enbridge has stated to the OEB18 that it is aware that the Energy Transition is already underway and that an integrated approach is needed to meet Ontario energy
+Require Enbridge to provide information (via handouts, electronic communication and/or community education sessions) to consumers in the community on the full range of incentives and options available including DSM19, Save on Energy program incentives, and the IESO free electric ccASHP program.
+Enbridge should provide a copy of all

-14 As a comparator in a colder part of Ontario, current technology has even been able to endure the most recent Ottawa record winter (HDD) without requiring use of any back-up heating.
+16 As a comparator in a colder part of Ontario, current technology has even been able to endure the most recent Ottawa record winter (HDD) without requiring use of any back-up heating.

-15 Examples include: EB-2022-0200 Final Transcript EB-2022-0200 Vol 2 page 75 line 25 to page 76 line 12.
+17 Examples include: EB-2022-0200 Final Transcript EB-2022-0200 Vol 2 page 75 line 25 to page 76 line 12.

-16 This condition is necessary in this proceeding since Enbridge will not be coming back for any additional OEB project approvals if Leave to Construct approval is granted in this proceeding.
+18 This condition is necessary in this proceeding since Enbridge will not be coming back for any additional OEB project approvals if Leave to Construct approval is granted in this proceeding.

-17 In its EB-2021-0002 Decision the OEB clarified that program information and incentives are valid either for existing customers or future customers.
+19 In its EB-2021-0002 Decision the OEB clarified that program information and incentives are valid either for existing customers or future customers.
 However, Enbridge continues to fail to promote these to expansion communities since it would decrease project economics (i.e. profitability for Enbridge over energy savings benefits for consumers in the community).